r3ynD/r3ynD/README.md

 <h1 alight="center">Hi there, I'm <a href="https://vk.com/reyn_d" target="blank"> Dmitry</a> <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/></h1>
   <h3>I am a beginner web developer with experience in HTML+CSS and Nicepage website builder.
-In addition, I have strong knowledge of programming languages such as C++, C#, .NET, Java, and Kotlin.
+In addition, I have basic knowledge of programming languages such as C++, C#, .NET, Java, and Kotlin.
 Currently, I am improving my skills in Android Studio to develop mobile applications.
 Moreover, I am proficient in 3D CAD modeling using various software.</h3>
   <h2>Skills:</h2>

  <h3>In the process of studying:</h3>